Garden name:Tennessee Agricultural Museum Heirloom Garden

 What’s special about this place: The garden is outside at the Tennessee Agricultural Museum, which is a free collection of more than 3,000 artifacts related to pre-electricity Tennessee rural life.
 The museum, which is open 9 a.m.- 4p.m.
 Monday-Friday, contains exhibits that discuss how technology and farm labor changed over time.
 The heirloom garden connects to this educational work, showing people what kinds of plants would have be grown here in the past and helping visitors experience the wonders of gardening.
 The museum hosts children’s field trips where students are welcome to use a push-plow through the garden to learn about early farm chores and household plots.

 What you need to know about volunteering here: This is a small, fenced-in plot.
-A mask is required when social distancing is not possible.
+A mask is suggested when social distancing is not possible.

 What else should you see when you are here: The Ellington Agricultural Center is a beautiful, mammoth site with walking trails, museums, horse barns and more.
 It is home to the Demonstration & Educational Gardens, which is also maintained by Master Gardeners of Davidson County.
 There’s also an Iris Garden maintained by the Middle Tennessee Iris Society.